WellthCare

-Let's be honest: the traditional playbook for part-time employee benefits is broken.
-For years, we've treated this as a compliance checkbox or a cost-containment exercise, offering bare-minimum coverage or piecemeal perks that satisfy legal requirements but fail people.
-This approach is more than just inadequate-it's a strategic blind spot.
-With part-time and gig workers now forming a critical third of the workforce, the old models aren't just straining; they're revealing a fundamental flaw in how we think about health and wealth at work.
+Let's be honest: the old way of handling part-time employee benefits is broken.
+For years, we've treated this as a compliance checkbox or a cost-cutting exercise—offering bare-minimum coverage or random perks that satisfy legal requirements but fail people.
+That approach is more than just inadequate; it's a strategic blind spot.
+With part-time and gig workers now making up a critical third of the workforce, the old models aren't just straining.
+They're exposing a fundamental flaw in how we think about health and wealth at work.

 The real issue isn't finding a cheaper insurance plan.
-It's that the legacy system-built for stable, full-time risk pools-is structurally incompatible with the dynamic nature of modern work.
+It's that the legacy system—built for stable, full-time risk pools—is structurally incompatible with modern work.
 The result?
-A gaping hole in both healthcare access and financial security for millions, and a missed opportunity for employers who need to attract and retain talent at every level.
+A gaping hole in both healthcare access and financial security for millions.
+And a missed opportunity for employers who need to attract and retain talent at every level.

 Why the Usual Solutions Are Set Up to Fail

-When we try to force-fit standard benefits into part-time roles, three major cracks appear immediately:
+When you force-fit standard benefits into part-time roles, three major cracks appear immediately:

-- The Actuarial Mismatch: Insurers see volatility and risk in part-time populations, leading to prohibitively high premiums or skeletal plans with deductibles so high they're practically useless.
+1. The Actuarial Mismatch: Insurers see volatility and risk in part-time populations, leading to sky-high premiums or skeletal plans with deductibles so high they're practically useless.
 The economics simply don't work.

-- The Engagement Illusion: A telemedicine app or a wellness challenge isn't a meaningful benefit to someone choosing between a doctor's visit and a utility bill.
-These are often seen as corporate "band-aids" that address optics, not security.
+2. The Engagement Illusion: A telemedicine app or a wellness challenge isn't a meaningful benefit to someone choosing between a doctor's visit and a utility bill.
+These are corporate band-aids that address optics, not security.

 A Blueprint Built for Today's Workforce